Genocs/clean-architecture-template/src/template/README.md

 mongo
 ```

-3. Initialize the replicaset and check the status
+3. Initialize the replica set and check the status

 ```ts
 rs.initiate(